arminc/terraform-ecs/README.md

 Details regarding how a module works or why it is setup is described in the module itself if needed.

 Modules need to be used to create infrastructure.
-For an example on how to use the modules to create a working ECS cluster see **ecs.tf** and **ecf.tfvars**.
+For an example on how to use the modules to create a working ECS cluster see **ecs.tf** and **ecs.tfvars**.

 **Note:** You need to use Terraform version 0.9.5 and above